 What are wampums?
 Wampums are visual memory keepers that help record history and communicate ideas.
 Beaded patterns represent a person, nation, event, invitation, shared values and understandings/agreements between two or more parties.
 Traditional wampum belts were used as covenants and petitions for understanding.
 Words spoken during an agreement are made into wampum to be used […] Read more

 ———————————————————————- Craft Workshops Pottery Students will try their hand at making pottery using the traditional methods of Ontario’s First Nations People and self-drying clay.
 Suggested for: All ages and grades Personal Totems Students will learn about animal totems and their meanings within First Nation traditions.
-They will then create their own 3-Dimensional sculptures using […] Read more
+They will then create their own 3-dimensional sculptures using […] Read more

 The evolution of early Canadian currency offers a unique perspective into the growth of Canada as it was evolving into a nation.
 From it’s pre-colonial origins, to the tokens ushered in by Confederation in 1867, currency saw many forms and many uses.
-Early 16th Century- First Nations and Wampum As Canada was being settled, coins from […] Read more
+Early 16th Century: First Nations and Wampum As Canada was being settled, coins from […] Read more

 Since the first Family Day was observed on February 18, 2008, many Ontarians have enjoyed taking advantage of the holiday to spend time with their family and explore their communities.
 Family Day 2016 falls on February 15th and you don’t have to look any further than MOA for something fun to do as we continue our […] Read more

 Programs for Secondary School Students General Tour: Introduction to Ontario’s First Nations People (Max.
-75) Begin your adventure at the Museum with an introductory film followed by a special artifact handling and identification session.
+75) Begin your adventure at the Museum with an introductory film, followed by a special artifact handling and identification session.
 Complete your trip with a guided tour of the galleries and Lawson Iroquois Village.
 Students learn about the history of Ontario’s […] Read more

 What did First Nations people wear for fashion?
 Or for ritual purposes?
-What did the decoration on their cloths and these objects look like?
+What did the decoration on their clothes and these objects look like?
 How were they made?
 These can be some of the questions one might ask when referring to the objects that First Nations made through beadwork.

-Programming for Grades 4 to 6 General Tour: Introduction to Ontario’s First Nations People (Grades 4-6) Begin your adventure at the Museum with an introductory film followed by a special artifact handling and identification session.
+Programming for Grades 4 to 6 General Tour: Introduction to Ontario’s First Nations People (Grades 4-6) Begin your adventure at the Museum with an introductory film, followed by a special artifact handling and identification session.
 Complete your trip with a guided tour of the galleries and Lawson Iroquois Village.
 Students learn about the history of […] Read more

 New Edu-Kits are AVAILABLE.
 Six new kits for grades 1-6 Call or email for details — Each Education Kit Contains: Grade specific support booklet Curriculum Connections Activity Cards Activity Descriptions and Outcomes Handling Artifacts and guide Resource Books List of additional books, recommended resources, and websites Edu-Kits must be picked up from and returned to […] Read more

 Create a customized field trip for your class with our education program options.
 The following craft and activity-based workshops can be added to the General Tour (An Introduction to Ontario’s First Nation’s People) or a self-guided tour to build your own visit.
-Any of the below workshops may be substituted our other programs: Choose 1 workshop below […] Read more
+Any of the below workshops may be substituted for our other programs: Choose 1 workshop below […] Read more